nitinkc/nitinkc.github.io/_posts/microservices/2023-02-21-mapstruct-mapper-details.md

 TesterDto testerDto = mapper.testMapperFromMap(jsonAsMap);
 ```

-The mapper can be written in such a way, that the value of the Map is mapped with the PJO it is being mapped
+The mapper can be written in such a way, that the value of the Map is mapped with the POJO it is being mapped

 {% gist nitinkc/a2131a8cb4df37399d6cd58e006a1900 %}